SEG Technical Program Travel Grants

-In addition to having the opportunity to engage in the many activities available at SEG's Annual Meeting, applicants receiving an SEG Technical Program Travel Grant award will receive per diem, hotel accommodations, and travel to the Meeting.
+In addition to having the opportunity to engage in the many activities available at SEG's Annual Meeting, Travel Grant recipients will receive funding for travel expenses (US$500 for students traveling within the USA and US$1,000 for students traveling to the USA).
 The 2020 Annual Meeting will take place 11-16 October 2020 in Houston, Texas, USA.

 Eligibility and Application Information

 - Have a paper selected for the SEG Technical Program.